 - Heal from them

-“Fake it till you make it” doesn’t work when it comes to deep-seeded feelings we have about certain people or situations.
+“Fake it till you make it” doesn’t work when it comes to deep-seated feelings we have about certain people or situations.
 But dealing with them is certainly easier said than done.

 How Do You Accept What Happened in the Past?